soarsmu/Curiosity_in_Adversarial_Policy/MuJoCo/README.md

 Winner: Agent 1, Scores: [67, 33], Total Episodes: 100
 ```
 The scores [67, 33] indicates that player 1 and player 2 win 67 and 33 times in the 100 rounds.
 So, the winning rate of player 1 is 67%, and 33% for player 2.
-Playing the adversarial agent with a masked victim agent:

 ## Visualizing the winning rate of the adversarial agents/retrained victim agents: